HomeDing/homeding.github.io/boardwifikit8.md

 * <http://www.heltec.cn/download/WIFI_Kit_Series&Instructions.pdf>
 * The Wifi-Kit 8 SDK is a copy of the ESPRESSIV project and a selected list of libraries.
 It is a good source for ideas, however, I prefer using the golden sources of the SDK and libraries:
 <https://github.com/Heltec-Aaron-Lee/WiFi_Kit_series>
+* A summary to use this board <https://robotzero.one/heltec-wifi-kit-8/>